maxblee/clipivot/README.md

 from standard input and file paths and prints to standard output, allowing you to pipe it into and out of other command-line programs.

-`clipivot` also makes it extremely easy to perform analyses on large datasets, including datasets that exceed the RAM on your computer.
+`clipivot` also makes it easy to perform analyses on large datasets, including datasets that exceed the RAM on your computer.
 I used the tool to analyze [the 80 GB ARCOS dataset](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/) the Washington Post acquired on my laptop, which has 16 GB of RAM.
 In all, it took me about 10 minutes (with the data stored in an HDD external drive) to create a CSV of the total number of oxycodone and hydrocodone pills flowing into each ZIP code in the United States between 2006 and 2012.
 And I didn't have to change any settings to get it to work, like I would've had to in `pandas`.

 Beyond that, if you're already working at the command line, it can simply be convenient to stay there.